Seasonal Sports Club User Guide

 • Council registered locks must remain in place as a manual override and for Council access;

-• The Club must maintain a key register of fobs/cards issued and the access each has
+• The Club must maintain a key register of fobs/cards issued and the access each has;

 Alarm

 The club is responsible for ongoing costs to manage, maintain and monitor the alarm system.
-The alarm code must be provided to the Recreation & Leisure team, to enable building maintenance to be conducted when necessary.
+An alarm code must be provided to the Recreation & Leisure team, to enable building maintenance to be conducted when necessary.

 Should the club change the alarm code, clubs must advise Recreation & Leisure team immediately.